top of page

 Scholarship

-Inspired by my brilliant older sister, Clarise, I have consistently strived for ambitious academic goals.
-Having won awards for my academic accomplishments throughout my academic career, including having been nominated for the Presidential and Rhodes Scholarships, and achieving my aspiration of graduating at the top of my class from a top university last year, I know that I am ready to take on the next chapter of my life and head into law and business school to live out my Elle Woods dream of becoming a successful attorney.
-(Yes, I watched Legally Blonde the night before I took my LSAT, and I will be watching Legally Blonde 2 the night before I take the Bar Exam!)
+Inspired by my brilliant older sister, Clarise, I have always set ambitious academic goals for myself.
+Over the years, I have been recognized for my achievements through awards, nominations for the Presidential and Rhodes Scholarships, and the fulfillment of graduating at the top of my class from a top university last year.
+I feel ready to take the next step in my journey and pursue law and business school, working toward my “Elle Woods” dream of becoming a successful attorney.
+(Yes, I watched Legally Blonde the night before my LSAT—and I fully intend to watch Legally Blonde 2 the night before the Bar Exam!)

 Service